survivejs/webpack-book/manuscript/output/02_library_output.md

 };
 ```

-To treat jQuery as an external, we should configure as follows:
+To treat jQuery as an external, you should configure as follows:

 ```javascript
 {